microsoft/pxt-arcade/docs/tutorials/hundred.md

 ## {Step 6}

-- :mouse pointer: To make the aliens look like they're walking, change [__*vx*__](#whatVX "horizontal velocity") to **-90** and [__*vy*__](#whatVY "vertical velocity") to **0**.
+- :mouse pointer: To make the aliens look like they're walking from right to left, change [__*vx*__](#whatVX "horizontal velocity") to **-90** and [__*vy*__](#whatVY "vertical velocity") to **0**.